 Set Current Location

 The El Paso Holocaust Museum and Study Center was established in 1994 by Henry Kellen, a Holocaust survivor.
-It is an ode to the millions of people who died and to those who endured the Shoah.
-This museum presents the violent atrocities committed during the end World War II as a grim reminder of hatred and prejudice.
-Visitors can get a glimpse of that time with the multi-media presentations that cover life before the Third Reich, the subsequent rise of the Nazi regime, the concentration camps, ghettos and more.
+It is an ode to the millions of people who died and to those who endured.
+This museum presents the atrocities committed during the end of World War II as a grim reminder of hatred and prejudice.
+Visitors can get a glimpse of that time with the multi-media presentations that cover life before the Third Reich, the subsequent rise of the regime, the concentration camps and more.
 Admission is free though donations are welcome.

 This museum focuses on the more than 400 years of history in this part of what is now known as Western Texas.
 It is one of the three city-operated museums, the other two include the Museum of Art and the Museum of Archaeology.
 The permanent exhibits include artifacts and documents that present the past as well as the city's present development.
 The exhibits are spread over more than 44,000-sq. ft. of space and since the admission is free, it provides a cheap, interesting education on how this part of the Southwest was settled.